hypercasey/devopsctl/README.md

   If using multiple subnets, remember to use the correct subnet during stack creation, or instance creation will fail with an obscure warning burried deep within the Terraform log.

   Create your own custom image and copy that image's OCID to your stack if you want to use a custom image source.
+Alternatively, you can use an Oracle supplied image or a persistent boot volume, just follow the instructions in devops-config.ts to enable these operations and make any neccessary changes to your Terraform configuration, namely the source type, either "IMAGE" if using an image, or "VOLUME" if using a boot volume.

   Copy devopsctl.service to your systemd folder (usually /etc/systemd/system).